kimjisung78/MCRepair/markdowns/Lang_64.md

 ```
 <br>

-## 2. Used chunks and locations - 1 chunk / 1 location
+## 2. Used chunks and locations - T3F
+* The number of used chunks: 2 chunks
+* The number of used locations: 2 locations
 ```java
 src/java/org/apache/commons/lang/enums/ValuedEnum.java: 183
 return iValue - ((ValuedEnum) other).iValue;